Inverse problem in the LaMET framework: Introduction

 up to power corrections that vary as $\mathcal{O}(\Lambda^2 / x^2 (1-x) P_z^2)$, where $\Lambda$ is a typical hadronic energy scale~\cite{Braun:2018brg,Zhang:2023bxs}.
 A large momentum $P_z$ is therefore necessary to reduce the size of power corrections, increase the reliability of the perturbative matching of Eq.~\eqref{eq:matching}, and increase the accessible range of Fourier harmonics $\lambda = z P_z$ in Eq.~\eqref{eq:quasiPDF}.

 However, a drawback of large momenta in lattice QCD is the exponential loss of signal and the exponentially increasing difficulty of isolating the ground state from hadronic excitations.
-While improved operators can provide polynomial~\cite{Zhang:2025hyo} or even exponential~\cite{Bulava:2011yz,Bali:2016lva} improvement in the ground state signal, the exponential growth in variance seems to forbid momenta significantly larger than 3 GeV for the foreseeable future with current methods.
+While improved operators can enhance the ground state signal~\cite{Bulava:2011yz,Aubin:2011zz,Bali:2016lva,Fischer:2020bgv,Wagman:2024rid,Hackett:2024xnx,Chakraborty:2024scw,Zhang:2025hyo}, the exponential growth in variance seems to forbid momenta significantly larger than 3 GeV for the foreseeable future with current methods.

 In addition, with current renormalization strategies, including the ratio method~\cite{Musch:2010ka,Orginos:2017kos}, RI-MOM~\cite{Alexandrou:2017huk,Zhang:2020rsx}, hybrid~\cite{Ji:2020brr}, and self-renormalization~\cite{LatticePartonLPC:2021gpi}, noise increases significantly when the length of the Wilson line $z$ increases.
 This can be traced to the increase of noise caused by the ratio of exponentially shrinking noisy numbers.